FIRST Championship

 The FIRST Championship is a four-day robotics championship held annually in April at which FIRST student robotics teams compete.
 For several years, the event was held at the Georgia Dome in Atlanta, Georgia, but moved to the Edward Jones Dome in St. Louis, Missouri in 2011, where it remained through 2017.
 In 2017, the Championship was split into two events, being additionally held at the George R. Brown Convention Center and Minute Maid Park in Houston, Texas.
 In 2018 and 2019, the Championship was held in Houston and Detroit, Michigan at the TCF Center and Ford Field.
-The event comprises four competitions; the FIRST Robotics Competition Championship, the FIRST Tech Challenge World Championship, the FIRST Lego League World Festival, and the FIRST Lego League Explore World Expo.
+The event comprises four competitions; the FIRST Robotics Competition Championship, the FIRST Tech Challenge World Championship, the FIRST Lego League Challenge World Festival, and the FIRST Lego League Explore World Expo.

 The FIRST Robotics Competition is a ten-week program in which high-school students build 115-pound (52 kg) robots designed to compete in a game that changes each year.
 Students are given sets of parts to use, but they can also use off-the-shelf or custom-made parts.
 The FIRST Tech Challenge is a mid-level competition program for middle school and high school aged students with a more accessible and affordable robotics kit.
 FIRST LEGO League is a competition program for elementary and middle school students using LEGO Education Spike Prime robotics kits.
 Teams for each program compete in tournaments at a state and regional level.
 The winning teams from each of these tournaments join the global competition at the FIRST Championship.

 The FIRST Championship was formally held in conjunction with the FIRST Robotics Conference, which covers a wide variety of topics in science, technology, engineering, and robotics fields.

 The 2011 championship was also host to the Collegiate Aerial Robotics Demonstration, a pilot collegiate FIRST program.